BehroozZare/CSC148-Example/Section1/PyTA/README.md

 In this part of the practice, we will quickly go over the errors encountered when using PyTA.
 The objective is to familiarize you with PyTA and provide approaches to solving the errors you may face during the documentation of your code.
 Compared to the previous section, where we dealt with syntax and logical errors, this part is much more straightforward (most of the time).

 To provide plenty of PyTA debugging exercises, we will document the whole simulator code instead of just our function.
-To start, run this [file](simulator_pyta_before.py).
+To start, run [starter_code](starter_code.py).
 After executing it, a webpage consisting of the style problems will open, resembling the header above.
 On the left of the webpage, you can see a list of style errors by category.
 In the middle, all the styling errors are represented with explanations of what each error means.
 Let's start with the pep8-errors category.

 ![alt text](Figures/PEP8_ERROR_1.jpeg)